WorldCat.org frequently asked questions

 Is there a separate fee for having my holdings visible through WorldCat.org?

-Why should my library continue to subscribe to WorldCat on FirstSearch if my users will be able to search the entire WorldCat database through WorldCat.org?
+Why should my library continue to subscribe to FirstSearch/WorldCat Discovery if my users will be able to search the entire WorldCat database through WorldCat.org?

 Your users—and many others in your community who are not library members—are searching the complete WorldCat database with the WorldCat.org search box.
-However, after they have found an item of interest and localize their search to nearby WorldCat libraries that own the item, they only see the holdings of libraries that subscribe to FirstSearch.
-A FirstSearch subscription—which makes the full-featured version of WorldCat available to a library's onsite and remotely authenticated users—ensures that your library's holdings appear in WorldCat.org results, as well as the results of Web users arriving from WorldCat.org traffic partner sites such as Google and Yahoo!.
+However, after they have found an item of interest and localize their search to nearby WorldCat libraries that own the item, they only see the holdings of libraries that subscribe to FirstSearch/WorldCat Discovery.
+This subscription ensures that your library's holdings appear in WorldCat.org results, so they are visible to Web users arriving from search engines and WorldCat.org traffic partner sites such as Google, Wikipedia, and Goodreads.
+This gives your library visibility to people who do not regularly visit your website when seeking information.

 Why should my users or I still need to use WorldCat on FirstSearch now that the simple search box on WorldCat.org is available?